What is the definition of Decision Making Process?

-At the moment, I would like to refer less to the decision-making process that is explained by research but rather to relate to the topic at our level, daily diary and what the right methods are to make it simple for us.
+In this article, I would like to refer less to the decision-making process that is explained by research but rather to relate to the topic at the lower level, daily diary, and what the right methods are to make it simple for us.

 We make decisions all the time.